chomnr/blog/content/blog/technical-breakdown-brute.md

 ipinfo = "3.0.0"
 ```

-I initially used Axum as the web framework but switched to Actix-web due to specific issues.
-The transition didn't immediately resolve my problem, and the ultimate fix likely involved implementing the actor system to handle post-request mechanisms correctly.
+Initially used Axum but switched to Actix-web.
+The actor system implementation solved the original post-request handling issues.

-### HTTP Endpoint Implementation

 The `/brute/attack/add` endpoint processes incoming attack data: